EduardoRFS/thoughts/ARCHIVE/esy.md

 # esy

+This is archived, as I moved away from the esy ecosystem.

 ## Manifest

 esy supports two manifests, `package.json` like manifests and `package.opam` like manifests, you can even mix them.